yacinehamza111/ReflectAPI/README.md

 an API plugin that makes it easy to make plugins!

-To add **ReflectAPI** to your plugin is to add the following code below:
+To add **ReflectAPI** to your plugin, add the following code below:

 ```xml
 <repository>